 Put your mind at rest

-Our hearing is like our eyesight – we rarely notice the small changes and we get used to adjusting our behaviour to compensate for any problems.
-If you do have any concerns, and you’d like to know whether they might be justified, it’s worth asking yourself the following: Do you find it difficult to follow conversations when you’re in a large group of people?
-Do you think other people mumble or speak softly?
-Do you find it difficult to cope with background noise?
-Do people complain that your TV or radio is too loud?
-Do you think you hear better with one ear than the other?
-Do family or friends tell you that they have to repeat things for you?
-Do you avoid certain activities or social events because it is too difficult to hear?
-If you answered “yes” to three or more of these questions, then it makes sense to book a hearing test.
-Arranging regular check-ups can classentify problems at an earlier stage so we recommend you have a test at least every two years, or annually if you wear hearing aids.
+Our hearing is like our eyesight in that we rarely notice the small changes.
+We get used to the gradual changes and adjust our behaviour to compensate for the problem that develop over time.
+If you do have any concerns, and you’d like to know whether they might be justified, it’s worth asking yourself the following.
+Do you find it difficult to follow conversations when you’re in a large group of people, and does that mean you avoid certain events?
+Perhaps you think other people mumble or speak softly, or you find it difficult to cope with background noise?
+People often describe hearing better with one ear than the other, and that can lead to family and friends having to repeat things for you? - If you answered “yes” to three or more of these questions, then it makes sense to book a hearing test.

 Do I have to ask a doctor to refer me?

-No. You don’t need a doctor’s referral for your optician or dentist, and you don’t need one to come to us.
-If you choose to come to one of our Hearing Care centres, you’ll get an appointment within a week, whereas an NHS assessment may take several weeks (with a further wait for a hearing aid if that’s what will help you).
+No, not at all.
+You don’t need a doctor’s referral for your optician or dentist, and you don’t need one to come to us.
+If you choose to come to one of our Hearing Care centres, you’ll get an appointment within a week.
+In contrast, NHS assessment waiting times can take several weeks, with further waits for hearing aids, if it turns out that is the correct course of action.

 Do I need to bring anything to my consultation?

-Like most people who come to us, you may find that having a friend or relative at your sclasse is useful, especially as they may have additional questions you’d never thought of, or if it comes to it, suggestions to help you decclasse on a hearing aid.
-There’s no need to come with any documents or medical notes – we’ll make time to listen to any concerns you might have and your full assessment will look at why you’re experiencing problems.
-After the test, we’ll explain the results clearly without bombarding you with clinical jargon, and you’ll never be rushed away without understanding what any next steps might be.
+Just yourself!
+Like most people who come to us, you may find that having a friend or relative at your side is useful, especially as they may have additional questions you’d never thought of.
+There’s no need to bring any documents or medical notes – we’ll make time to listen to any concerns you might have and your full assessment will centre around your story, and the problems you are experiencing.
+After the test, we will explain the results clearly without bombarding you with clinical jargon, and you’ll never be rushed away without understanding what any next steps might be.
 You’re welcome to bring someone with you though.

 How long will a consultation take?